 As always, adding in these custom labels for your entire inventory can be extremely time-intensive, and difficult to stay on top of.
 Bidnamic can monitor stock availability for every SKU in your feed to analyze and action a new CPC without overbidding or jeopardizing your ROAS target.
 Thus, with our AI-driven automation, there’s no need to add custom labels or input manual updates in the Google Merchant Center or Adwords.

-Bidnamic takes the legwork out of Google Shopping bid management: see how we compare to Smart Shopping and PPC agencies.
+Bidnamic takes the legwork out of Google Shopping bid management: find out how.
 To take back your valuable time spent poring over Google Shopping, book a demo with one of our specialists today.